 Numerous states have passed laws giving nursing homes and other medical providers “immunity” from injury/wrongful death lawsuits during the pandemic.
 Some states, like Kentucky, have laws that don’t necessarily make a lawsuit that difficult to bring during the COVID-19 pandemic and current state of emergency.
 Other states have laws that make it very difficult.
 Regardless, these immunity laws should not protect a nursing home from wrongfully discharging a resident.

-If you or a loved one feels they have been improperly discharged from a nursing home, or mistreated by a nursing home, contact our experienced Wilmington nursing home abuse attorneys at Daniel Pleasant Holoman LLP as soon as possible.
+If you or a loved one feels they have been improperly discharged from a nursing home, or mistreated by a nursing home, contact our experienced Wilmington nursing home abuse attorneys at Daniel, Holoman & Associates LLP as soon as possible.
 Even if the injury happened during COVID, there is some possibility a case can still be brought.